dimroc/blog/_posts/2018-08-12-counting-crowds-with-coreml.md

 <img src="/public/images/count/CountPlayground.jpg" alt="Crowd Playground" width="600px"/>

-A significant downside to playgrounds however, is its inability to be an Xcode target, meaning it's unable to have preconfigured linker and build dependencies.
+A significant downside to playgrounds however, is its inability to be an Xcode target, meaning it is unable to have linker and build dependencies.
 As you use CocoaPods or Cartography for third party library management, this will break you, and you'll end up with spurious errors like the follow: